- Our services

-Here are some other benefits of designing your garden before installation:
+Here are some benefits of designing your garden before installation:

-No. We consider the overall future plan of your garden, so if you want specific plants to remain in place we’ll incorporate them into your new design.
-In addition it’s worth keeping large trees and shrubs as these provide an already established structural element – provided they are not weeds, invader species, and are not damaging your property.
-Some perennials (e.g. clivias and agapanthus) can also be split if they are overgrown, so if you have such species we will do this for you.
+No. If you want specific plants to remain in place we’ll incorporate them into your new design.
+It’s also worth keeping large trees and shrubs as these provide an already established structural element to the garden – provided they are not weeds, invader species, and are not damaging your property.
+Some perennials such as clivias and agapanthus can also be split and replanted if they are overgrown, so if you have such species we will do this for you.

 Yes, provided they are of a quality that is enhancing your garden and not taking away from it.
 Pavers and pebbles can sometimes be used in a different part of the garden, and if we can incorporate them we’ll do so.
 Sometimes though, pavers can be so old and broken that changing them to a new and modern style will transform your garden.

 Yes, you’re welcome to.
 And if you require assistance during the project you can call on us on a consultative basis.

 Generally it’s best to let the other landscaper install the garden for you, as it is their creative design and they will therefore fully understand the garden and the spec you have provided to them.
 If you’d like us to quote for your garden then let us provide you with our own design and costing, and you can then compare the two.
 An exception to this is when you have used a designer or landscape architect who does not have an installation team, in which case we’ll evaluate the design and advise or quote accordingly.

 Yes, but only if the BOQ comes with a professional design.